-The lands and waters that CAMA manages are full of recreation opportunities.
+The lands and waters that the Florida Coastal Office manages are full of recreation opportunities.
 Aquatic

 preserves are all along Florida's coastline and even some rivers and a lake.
 Since